ics-software-engineering/play-example-continuous-integration/README.md

 <img src="https://raw.github.com/ics-software-engineering/play-example-continuous-integration/master/images/clickstart-play-example-continuous-integration.png"/>

-**PRC Step 1B: Delete the git repo on CloudBees**
+**PPC Step 1.2: Delete the git repo on CloudBees**

 Since we are using GitHub as our repository, we will not need the one created by ClickStart on CloudBees, so it will reduce confusion to delete it.
 After dismissing this dialog box, click on "Repositories" in the CloudBees nav bar, then select "play-example-continuous-integration", then click "Delete repository".

-PRC Step 2: Make CloudBees Jenkins job point to GitHub repo
+PPC Step 2: Make CloudBees Jenkins job point to GitHub repo
 -----------------------------------------------------------

 Click on "Builds" in the CloudBees nav bar, then select the play-example-continuous-integration job